lottery switzerland guide

 Can I play Euromillions in Switzerland?

 Yes.
 You can buy Euromillions tickets at the same stores which sell Swiss national lottery tickets, and on the Loterie Romande and Swisslos websites.
 In Switzerland, the Euromillions lottery is managed by Swisslos and Loterie Romande.
-Euromillions lottery tickets are sold in 10 European countries, and the lottery has just one pool for all participants.
+Euromillions lottery tickets are sold in nine European countries, with tickets also being sold in some additional countries like Andorra and Monaco.
+The lottery has just one pool for all participants.

 Tickets for Eurojackpot, the second-largest international European lottery, are not sold in Switzerland.